The Boy Inside the Broken House

 Then the app got AI.

-I sometimes suspect the boy and the youth are both dead.
-Not dramatically dead, not with garlands and speeches, but dead in the way old houses die in Calcutta.
-They remain standing, but inside them the beams have surrendered.
+Sometimes I imagine the boy and the youth as rooms inside an old Calcutta house.
 The balcony still has ironwork.
 The nameplate remains.
-A passerby may even say, “Nice old house.”
-But one day a chunk of plaster falls, and you realize the house has been negotiating secretly with gravity for years.
+A passerby may say, “Nice old house.”
+But inside, beams have been negotiating secretly with gravity for years.

 That house is me.